 These Bacon Wrapped Top Sirloin Medallions are certain to turn any occasion into something special.
-To gild the lily, they're wrapped in thick cut bacon to add a bit of smoky flavor.
-Basted with a seasoned rosemary infused butter, they can be personalized and grilled to your preferred level of doneness.
-Add a baked potato and salad for a grilling feast in the making.
+To gild the lily, they're wrapped in thick cut bacon to add a bit of smoky flavor and basted with a seasoned rosemary infused butter.
+After grilling them to your preferred level of doneness serve them with a baked potato and crisp salad for a grilling feast at home.

 - I've given grilling time guidelines in the recipe, and I recommend you don't grill this particular cut past medium for the best results.
 Adjust to your liking, of course.

-- Keep in mind sirloin is a rather lean cut of beef so over cooking it will ruin it.
+- Keep in mind that top sirloin is a rather lean cut of beef so over cooking it will ruin it.
+Er on the side of under cooking rather than over cooking.

 - A homemade steak dinner is a wonderful way to spend a Saturday night at home enjoying lively conversation and reconnecting after a busy week.
-Add a baked potato with all the fixins, a big fresh salad and a basket of homemade garlic bread and you can enjoy restaurant eats at your own kitchen table.
+Serve these sirloin steaks with a loaded Air Fryer Baked Potato, a Seven Layer Salad and a basket of Homestyle Garlic Bread and you can enjoy restaurant eats at your own kitchen table.

 Thanks for visiting come back soon!